ucl-bug/k-plan-matlab-tools/README.md

 Download and add the root folder of this toolbox to the MATLAB path.
 The tools must be used on the same computer on which k-Plan is installed.

-## Loading a simulated dataset
+## Subject and Plan IDs

-The simulated pressure and temperature fields can be loaded into MATLAB using the subject and plan IDs, and the sonication number from k-Plan.
+Datasets from the k-Plan results file can be loaded into MATLAB using the subject and plan IDs, and the sonication number from k-Plan.
 The subject and plan IDs are shown in the "Add Images" tab next to "k-Dispatch ID".
 The first number is the `subjectID`, and the second number is the `planID`.
 The sonication number is the number shown on the left hand side of the sonication table in the "Planning" tab.

-The syntax is:
+## Load a simulated dataset

+The simulated pressure and temperature fields can be loaded using:

 ```matlab
 [data, gridSpacing] = kplan.loadResults(subjectID, planID, sonicationNum, datasetName);